grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 ### View

-The view meta lets developers define a view to associate signals occured within that view to it.
+The `view` meta lets developers define a view to associate with signals that occured within that view.
 This makes it easy to track specific sections in the UI which may dynamically change without any route changes.
-For example, a view can be a category called `auth` for that contains sign in and sign up pages.
-The `view` meta is not changing automatically across a session and even though it is not handled set automatically by the core package, wrapper packages like `web-sdk` should give a value default to it.
-But unlike other metas, it can be also overwritten by the end-user during initialization or programmatically afterwards.
+For example, a view can be a category called `auth` that contains sign in and sign up pages.
+The `view` meta is not changing automatically across a session and even though it is not handled automatically by the core package, wrapper packages like `web-sdk` should give a value default to it.
+Unlike other metas, it can be also overwritten by the end-user during initialization or programmatically afterwards.

 Properties: